torvalds/linux/Documentation/driver-api/usb/URB.rst

 - An URB consists of all relevant information to execute any USB transaction and deliver the data and status back.

-- Execution of an URB is inherently an asynchronous operation, i.e. the :c:func:`usb_submit_urb` call returns immediately after it has successfully queued the requested action.
+- Execution of an URB is inherently an asynchroyesus operation, i.e. the :c:func:`usb_submit_urb` call returns immediately after it has successfully queued the requested action.